Introduction

 Limitations

 Spockk is still in active development and currently lacks several features typically expected from an enterprise-level testing framework.
-For example, it does not yet support lifecycle methods (e.g. setup), data-driven features, or built-in fixtures for interaction-based testing.
+For example, it does not yet provide built-in fixtures for interaction-based testing.
+Similarly, it does not yet provide built-in fixtures for defining conditions (assertions).
+However, it works seamlessly with Kotlin’s native assertion framework, as well as popular libraries such as AssertJ and Hamcrest.
 These and other enhancements are on the roadmap.
 Stay tuned for future releases!

 Changelog